Sambir: History

+Early history

-The history of the cities Sambir and Staryi Sambir, which are both situated in Halychyna (which is now part of Ukraine), in Lviv Oblast by the Dnister river, begins in a place currently known as Staryi Sambir ("Old Sambir").
-This was founded in the 12th century and served as an important center of the Halych Princedom.
-In the 13th century, the Tatars destroyed it, and in the year 1241 it was burnt down.
+The history of the cities Sambir and Staryi Sambir, which are both situated in Halychyna (which is part of Ukraine), in Lviv Oblast by the Dnister river, begins in a place currently known as Staryi Sambir ("Old Sambir").
+This was founded in the 12th century and served as an important center of the Halych Princedom of Kyivan Rus' (Ruthenia).
+In the 13th century, in the year 1241 the Tatars destroyed it, by burning it down to the ground.

-Part of the Stariy Sambir population, especially the weavers, moved to a village called Pohonich, at a distance of some twelve kilometers from the old town, and it was called Novyi Sambor (New Sambor) to distinguish it from old Sambor.
-The latter began to be called Staryi-Sambor, or the old city.
-The village of Pohonicz was first under the rule of Rus; in 1340 became part of the Kingdom of Poland.
+Part of the Stariy Sambir population, especially the weavers, moved to a village called Pohonich, at a distance of some twelve kilometers from the old town, and it was called Novyi Sambir (New Sambor) to distinguish it from old Sambor.
+The latter began to be called Staryi Sambir, or the old city.
+The village of Pohonycz was first under the rule of Rus, from 1124 Principality of Halych (or Principality of Halychian Rus').
+The city of Sambir from 1254 was part of Kingdom of Galicia–Volhynia, (or Kingdom of Rus’ (lat.
+Regnum Russiæ / Rusie)) and was mentioned in Galician–Volhynian Chronicle.
+Upon the death of the last ruler of the Kingdom of Rus’ Yuri II Boleslav in 1349 became part of the Kingdom of Poland and later on part of Ruthenian Voivodeship, also called Rus’ Voivodeship (Latin: Palatinatus russiae, Polish: Województwo ruskie, Ukrainian: Руське воєводство, romanized: Ruske voievodstvo).